joeyzhang-dev/neetcode/238_Product_of_Array_Except_Self.md

 ## Summary
 - Return an array where each element is the product of all elements in the input array except itself.
-- Division is **not allowed**, and a brute force approach leads to `O(n^2)` time complexity.
+- Division is **not allowed**, and the goal is to solve in `O(n)` time and `O(1)` space (excluding the output).
-- This initial solution is meant to verify correctness and explore problem structure.
+- Brute force works but is inefficient.
+Prefix and Postfix products yield a clean, optimal solution.

-**Best Solution:** Brute Force (Initial Pass)
+**Best Solution:** Prefix + Postfix Product
-- Iterate through all elements, skipping the current index, and compute the product manually.
+- Build output by first storing prefix products, then multiplying by postfix products in a second pass.

 ---